magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_timeless-teachings.md

 excess of thinking, then there is no problem.
 When thinking exceeds wisdom, we are in trouble.

-in practice can be friend or foe.
+*Taṇhā* in practice can be friend or foe.
 At first it spurs us to come and practise – we want to change things, to end suffering.
 But if we are always desiring something that hasn’t yet arisen, if we want things to be other than they are, then this just causes more suffering.